jekyll/minima/_posts/2020-12-11-financial-planning.md

 ## Government savings schemes

 ### Public Provident Fund (PPF)
 The PPF is a savings-cum-tax savings investment vehicle that enables one to build a retirement corpus while also saving on annual taxes.
-You can put up to 1.5 lakh into your PPF account every year, and that amount is deducted from your taxable income.
+You can put up to 1.5 lakh into your PPF account every year (lump-sum or monthly), and that amount is deducted from your taxable income.
 The Finance Ministry sets the interest rate every year.
 The interest rate for the quarter 1 April 2021 to 30 June 2021 was 7.1% p.a.

 ### Employee Provident Fund (EPF)
 The Employees' Provident Fund (EPF) is a savings tool for the workforce.
-12% of every employee's salary is invested directly into their EPF account, and an equal amount is contributed by the employer.
+12% of every employee's basic salary + dearness allowance is invested directly into their EPF account, and an equal amount is contributed by the employer.
 The interest rate for 2020-21 was 8.5% p.a.
-EPF contributions and the interest earned on them are exempt from tax.
 The money can be withdrawn at retirement, if you are unemployed for over two months or [certain other conditions](https://cleartax.in/s/epf-withdrawal-online#pro).

+#### Taxation
+The employer contribution is exempt from tax, while an employee’s contribution is taxable but eligible for deduction under Section 80C of Income tax Act.
+The money which you initially invest in EPF, the interest you earn, and the money you withdraw after (as long as it's after 5 years) are all exempt from income tax.

 #### UAN Number
 Universal account number (UAN) is a unique 12 digit number for your EPF account.
 Stays the same even if you change jobs.

 #### PF Number
 A new PF account number is generated every time an employee joins a new organisation.
+It is recommended to transfer your EPF account when you join a new company (but you can also choose to withdraw the money).

-### Voluntary Provident Fund (PPF)
+### Voluntary Provident Fund (VPF)
-An employee is allowed to contribute more than the mandatory 12% towards PF in the VPF, but this amount is not matched by the employer.
+An employee is allowed to contribute more than the mandatory 12% towards PF in the VPF, but this amount is not matched by the employer and is not exempt from tax.

+### Employees’ Pension Scheme (EPS)
+Out of the 12%, some part goes into the pension scheme, which can be withdrawn after the age of 50 (early retirement) or 58 (regular retirement) as a montly pension.